droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 If the players insist that they intend to destroy Strahd von Zarovich, Brother Marek barks a bitter laugh.
 “Better warriors than you have marched on Castle Ravenloft," he remarks, “and yet their work has only swelled the ranks of the dead, while the vampire still rules from his shadowed towers.
 When the Order’s dead marched on Castle Ravenloft four centuries ago, the seer Madam Eva told them that this land had become an eternal prison, forever bound in the Mists.
 What hope have you, where so many have failed?"

-The players can convince Brother Marek to give them an opportunity to speak with Argynvost by making a successful DC 15 Diplomacy check, with advantage if they mention Godfrey's request or their defeat of Volenta Popofsky in [[Arc D - St. Andral's Feast]] or Ludmilla Vilisevic in [[Arc J - The Stolen Gem]].
+The players can convince Brother Marek to give them an opportunity to speak with Argynvost by making a successful DC 23 Diplomacy check, with +2 Circumstance bonus if they mention Godfrey's request or their defeat of Volenta Popofsky in [[Arc D - St. Andral's Feast]] or Ludmilla Vilisevic in [[Arc J - The Stolen Gem]].
 The check also succeeds automatically if the players reference any part of Madam Eva’s Tarokka reading, such as their possession of the *Tome of Strahd* or Madam Eva’s foretelling of the *Sunsword* and its location.

 > [!abstract]+ **Legacy of the Sunsword**
 > If told of the *Sunsword*’s foretelling, Brother Marek stirs in shock.
 He can inform the players that he once heard of a similar sword—King Barov II’s *Brightblade*, an enchanted sword that glowed with the light of the sun.
 “Strahd von Zarovich never wielded it in battle against us," he says, thoughtfully.
 “I had heard rumors that it had been passed down to Barov’s younger son, then rumors it had been destroyed.
 If it still exists, it may be one of the only weapons capable of destroying the beast that Zarovich has become."
 >
 > If told of the “amber doors" referenced in the *Sunsword*’s foretelling, Brother Marek’s eyes widen.
-The players can convince him to share the existence of the Amber Temple with a DC 15 Diplomacy check, though Brother Marek—who never visited the temple himself—knows only that it once served as a prison for terrible evils, and that it can be found somewhere on Mount Ghakis.
+The players can convince him to share the existence of the Amber Temple with a DC 23 Diplomacy check, though Brother Marek—who never visited the temple himself—knows only that it once served as a prison for terrible evils, and that it can be found somewhere on Mount Ghakis.
 He doesn’t know how the *Sunsword* may have arrived there, nor where it may be found within.
 #### Marek is Convinced
 If convinced by the players to aid them in speaking with Argynvost, Brother Marek advises them: “Seek out the younger of the twin dragons above.
 Reignite the silver flame it once wielded, and remind it of the oath it once served.
 Do this, and the memory of the Silver Dragon may return to fill it once more."
 He then bids the players farewell and good luck and returns the stained-glass figure to its original kneeling position.
 Brother Marek’s spirit then departs, freezing the figure in place.